UCL-ARC/Mutein/Pipelines/foldx/dev_todo.md

 ---------------------------------------------------------------------------
 #### dev todo list
 - Add a param for the user's home directory in the main bash scripts
+- I am only being very simple in job splits - can foldx multithread?
 - Make the code and comments and variables up to rsdg standard
 - FOR CI - add a final test to add asserts for changed data (waiting to be happy with data#1)
 - If one of the array jobs fails the dependent batch can still go ahead.
 Do I just re-run the jobs that failed (they are numbered).